ipdb/ipdb-tx-spec/docs/transactions/source/common-operations/crypto-keys-and-sigs.rst

 When representing public/private keys as strings
 (e.g. inside :ref:`transactions <Transactions>`),
-the IPDB Protocol represents them with a
+they must be represented with a
 `Base58 encoding <https://en.wikipedia.org/wiki/Base58>`_.

 .. warning::

    There is no standard for Base58 encoding.
    The meaning of Base58 varies from library to library.
-   The Base58 encoding used by the IPDB Protocol is that which is implemented by
+   The Base58 encoding used by the IPDB Transaction Spec is that which is implemented by
    `the Python package named base58 <https://pypi.python.org/pypi/base58>`_,
    which is the same as what's used for Bitcoin addresses.